Siddes-Analyst/Siddes-Analyst/README.md

 📊 Over the past year, I transitioned into Data Analytics — driven by my passion for uncovering insights from real-world data.
 I’ve completed an intensive Data Analysis course and built hands-on projects to apply my skills.

+📍 Looking for opportunities where I can combine my creative thinking and analytical mindset to solve business problems through data.

 ---

 ### 🔧 My Data Analysis Toolkit: